mitre/secure-coding-case-studies/java/msccs-13.md

 The first weakness exists when application's server component fails to properly validate untrusted user-controlled input leading to unexpected or undesirable outcomes on the server.

-The second weakness occurs when the aformentioned untrusted input is provided as configuration to select a database driver.
+The second weakness occurs when the aforementioned untrusted input is provided as configuration to select a database driver.
 This external configuration allows for the user the dynamically control which backend driver the application will load.
 Since certain database drivers allow for generation of arbitrary code, the underlying application may be vulnerable to code injection.

 ```mermaid
 %%{init:{'theme':'dark'}}%%